The most expensive acoustic guitars in the world have helped shape the history of modern pop and rock music.

 John Lennon’s Gibson J-160E Acoustic-Electric: $2.4 Million (2015)

-“George and I often took a jumbo home with us, so nobody noticed until the end of the season that one was missing,” Lennon told The Beatles Monthly Book a few years after the guitar was stolen.
-“A week or two afterwards I asked Mal [Mal Evans, the group’s roadie] where he’d put my jumbo.
+“George and I often took a jumbo home with us, so nobody noticed until the end of the season that one was missing,” Lennon told The Beatles Monthly Book.
+“A week or two afterwards I asked Mal [Evans, the group’s roadie] where he’d put my jumbo.
 It was only then that we realised the guitar had been pinched, at Finsbury Park.
 No, I never got it back.”

 It was identified as Lennon’s guitar in 2008 by Beatles expert Andy Babiuk (the author of Beatles Gear: All the Fab Four’s Instruments from Stage to Studio) who traced the serial number to the original hire-purchase receipt still in Gibson’s archives and compared its wood grain.

-Pink Floyd’s David Gilmour bought this Martin D-35 from a musician on a street outside New York’s Manny’s Music store in the early-1970s.
+Pink Floyd’s David Gilmour bought this Martin D-35 from a musician on a street outside New York’s Manny’s Music store circa 1971 — the same year he purchased his Black Strat only a block away.

-The D-35 guitar can be heard on Wish You Were Here, the ballad inspired by Pink Floyd founder member Syd Barrett, who left the band in 1968.
-The opening riff was actually composed on a 12-string acoustic, a Martin D12-28 that Gilmour bought in 1974.
-(This guitar sold for more than half a million dollars at the same auction – see entry below.)
+The D-35 guitar can also be heard on the Wish You Were Here album’s second track, Welcome to the Machine, as well as the opening riff of Wish You Were Here itself (though that riff was composed on the Martin D12-28 12-string that Gilmour bought in 1974, which sold for more than half a million dollars at the same 2019 auction).

 John Lennon is not the only member of the Beatles to make this list of most valuable acoustic guitars.
 The Rex guitar that Paul McCartney first learnt to play sold at auction for £330,000 in 2015 – more than three times its estimate.